Meet Our Team

 Carisa prides herself on her attention to detail, as well as being an advocate for new ideas, implementing internal systems and record keeping.
 She enjoys providing personalized care to clients, ensuring they get the best customer service possible.

 Carisa has a background in fine art and studio jewelry and enjoys traveling and live music.
-Telluride offers access to many of her passions: film and movie festivals, local art galleries, snowboarding, rafting, hiking and camping.
+Telluride offers access to many of her passions: film and music festivals, local art galleries, snowboarding, rafting, hiking and camping.
 According to Carisa, the only thing missing in the Rocky Mountains is the ocean!

 “I love the family business and their values.” – Jami Sanders